-When a Worker Adjustment and Retraining Notification or WARN Notification is received, the State Rapid Response Manager reviews and files the notice and sends a copy to the Department of Employment and Workforce (DEW) Business Services Manager.
-The DEW Business Services Manager adds the event to the WARN Report.
-The WARN Report is updated and maintained on the website by the DEW Public Information Specialist.
+When a Worker Adjustment and Retraining Notification or WARN Notification is received, the Statewide Rapid Response Program Manager reviews and files the notice and sends a summary and copy of the notice to DEW leadership.
+The Statewide Rapid Response Program Manager adds the event to the WARN Report and sends the updated report in .pdf format, along with a copy of the WARN Notification, to DEW Communications.
+The online WARN Report is updated and maintained on the DEW and SC Works websites by the DEW Communications Department.

-After confirming that a layoff is anticipated, the State Rapid Response Manager creates the Company Information Report, ensures SC Works Online Services (SCWOS) registration, and issues the Assignment Notice.
+After confirming that a layoff is anticipated, the Statewide Rapid Response Program Manager, or Regional Rapid Response Coordinator for the area, creates the Company Information Report, and ensures SC Works Online Services (SCWOS) registration.
+The Statewide Rapid Response Program Manager issues the Assignment Notice.
 The Assignment Notice informs local area representatives that the layoff/closure has been assigned and to which coordinator.
 If an account for the employer does not exist, the employer is entered as a "marketing lead" in SCWOS.
-After confirmation of a layoff, the State Rapid Response Manager requests a Rapid Response Event Number from Workforce Reporting and Compliance (WRC).
+After confirmation of a layoff, the Statewide Rapid Response Program Manager updates the Layoff/Closure and Rapid Response Activity Tracking reports.